Thirumal in Thiruvananthapuram: Failure of the Tavam

-After Neesan's tavam met with failure he returned to Thiruvananthapuram.
+After Neesan's tavam met with failure, he returned to Thiruvananthapuram.
 Thirumal, knowing this, went in front of the neesan and asked him why he came there.
-Neesan narrated the whole story and said that because of this, Sivan who had come to him told Neesan that he wouldn’t have children anymore.
+Neesan narrated the whole story and said that because of this, Sivan, who had come to him, told Neesan that he wouldn’t have children anymore.
 If I have no male child, my words will not be respected.
-Also who will rule this country if I have no male child?
-By hearing this Thirumal asked him to discuss this with a village astrologer.
+Also, who will rule this country if I have no male child?
+Hearing this, Thirumal asked him to discuss it with a village astrologer.
 Kalineesan asked the astrologer about this.
-He said that, as per the agamas, he would have children, but that his son will not rule the country but rather his Son-in-law.
-Hearing this the neesan made his Son-in-law king of the nation.
+He said that, as per the agamas, he would have children, but that his son would not rule the country but rather his Son-in-law.
+Hearing this, the neesan made his Son-in-law king of the nation.

 Kalineesan defeating Venneesan

 Meanwhile, the boy born to Kalineesan in Kasi, Venneesan, led a war against Kalineesan.
 Thirumal sensed this and informed Kalineesan.
 As soon as Kalineesan gathered a large army, he waged war against Venneesan.
-Due to the grace and mercy of Thirumal he won the battle.
-After due to this victory he became very arrogant.
+Due to the grace and mercy of Thirumal, he won the battle.
+After this victory, he became very arrogant.
 He also created new laws in his country.